The Educational Opportunity Program (EOP) is a "leader and linchpin in the higher education system's effort to increase diversity."

 A Collaborative Effort

-The EOP program provides academic, financial, and personal counseling to assist in the retention and graduation of first-generation students.
-The staff works in unison with other departments of the Academic Success Center.
-They also maintain close contact with faculty and staff to foster the person academic development of each EOP student.
+The EOP program provides academic, financial, and personal counseling to assist in the retention and graduation of its students.
+We also maintain close contact with faculty and other departments to foster the academic development of each EOP student.

-In order to be considered for acceptance into the EOP Program at Centenary University, you must:
+In order to be considered for acceptance into EOP at Centenary University, you must:

 - complete and submit a Centenary University EOP Program Questionnaire.